ducng99/SimHub-SF1000-UDP/README.md

 - Start SimHub and enable the plugin when prompted (only have to do once)

 > [!CAUTION]
-> Please check if you have installed v1.* previously, remove file `SimHubToF12020UDP.dll` from SimHub folder before installing v2 - which has a new name `SimHubSF1000UDP.dll`.
+> Please check if you have installed v1.* previously, remove file `SimHubToF12020UDP.dll` from SimHub folder before installing v2 - which now has a new name `SimHubSF1000UDP.dll`.

 > [!NOTE]
 > Starting from v2, this plugin supports `F1 2020` and `F1 23` UDP format.
-By default, `F1 23` UDP format is used, which supports SF1000 wheel with firmware v6.27 and above.
+By default, `F1 23` UDP format is used, which only supports SF1000 wheel with firmware v6.27 and above.
 >
-> If your wheel does not show any data or has older firmware, go to `Additional plugins` -> `SimHub SF1000 UDP` tab -> UDP format dropdown -> Select `F1 2020` -> Click `Save` button.
+> If your wheel does not show any data or has older firmware, you can switch to `F1 2020` format by opening `SimHub` -> `Additional plugins` -> `SimHub SF1000 UDP` tab -> UDP format dropdown -> Select `F1 2020` -> Click `Save` button.
 >
 > **(Recommended)** See [Thrustmaster SF1000 website](https://support.thrustmaster.com/en/product/ferrarisf1000addon-en/) for more information on how to check & update your wheel firmware.